Can Self-Discipline be Learned?

 - When they continued to love you but set your curfew earlier as a consequence for your having broken it….

 All of these parental actions and responses are internalized by you, the child.
-These actions set up a system in your brain during your childhood that will allow you, later on as an adult, be able to override your own desires.
+These actions set up a system in your brain during your childhood that will allow you to, later on as an adult, be able to override your own desires.
 When our parents do this right for us, we not only internalize the ability to make ourselves do things and to stop ourselves from doing things, we internalize our parents’ voices, which later in adulthood become our own.

 Now let’s take a moment to talk about Childhood Emotional Neglect.